Prince William Pulls Out Of Engagement Over personal Matter - UrduPoint

 Prince William Pulls Out Of Engagement Over 'personal Matter'

+Britain's Prince William, whose wife Catherine is recovering from surgery and father King Charles III is undergoing cancer treatment, on Tuesday pulled out of attending a memorial service, citing a "personal matter"

-London, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2024) Heir to the British throne Prince William, whose wife Catherine is recovering from abdominal surgery and father King Charles III has been diagnosed with cancer, on Tuesday pulled out of attending a memorial service, citing a "personal matter".
+London, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2024) Britain's Prince William, whose wife Catherine is recovering from surgery and father King Charles III is undergoing cancer treatment, on Tuesday pulled out of attending a memorial service, citing a "personal matter".

 William's Kensington Palace office declined to elaborate but said Catherine, the Princess of Wales, continued to be "doing well".

-William had been due to attend a memorial service at Windsor Castle, west of London, for the late King Constantine of Greece, who was also one of his godfathers.
+William had been due to attend the memorial at Windsor Castle, west of London, for the late King Constantine of Greece, who was also one of his godfathers.

-The Prince of Wales had called the Greek royal family, who are attending the service, to let them know he was unable to attend, the palace said.
+The Prince of Wales, who was to have delivered a reading, had called the Greek royal family to let them know he was unable to attend, the palace said.

 He has withdrawn from public-facing duties while he undergoes treatment.

-Catherine underwent abdominal surgery at the same time and is currently recuperating, following a two-week hospital stay.
+Catherine underwent abdominal surgery at the same time and is expected to be out of action until at least the end of March, following a two-week hospital stay.

-Queen Camilla, Charles's wife, is attending the memorial service at Windsor's Saint George's Chapel.
+In the absence of Charles, the king's wife Queen Camilla led members of the royal family at Tuesday's memorial service at Windsor's Saint George's Chapel.

+Dozens of foreign royals including Spain's King Felipe VI and Queen Letizia also attended.

+Charles, who has been staying at Windsor Castle, was not expected to meet them privately.

-The last member of a century-long dynasty, Constantine had reigned for just three years when an army dictatorship seized control of the country in 1967.
+The last member of a century-long dynasty, Constantine had reigned for just three years when the army seized control of the country in 1967.

 Nearly eight months after the junta seized power, Constantine organised a military counter-coup that failed.